cloudnative-pg/docs/versioned_docs/version-1.27/imagevolume_extensions.md

 ```

 CloudNativePG will set the `LD_LIBRARY_PATH` environment variable to include
-`/extensions/postgis/system`, allowing PostgreSQL to locate and load these
+`/extensions/postgis/syslib`, allowing PostgreSQL to locate and load these
 system libraries at runtime.

-:::important
+:::info[Important]
     Since `ld_library_path` must be set when the PostgreSQL process starts,
     changing this value requires a **cluster restart** for the new value to take effect.
     CloudNativePG does not currently trigger this restart automatically; you will need to